 More than 70% of millennials don’t know the benefits (and savings) of belonging to a credit union.

 Recently, CUNA Advocacy created a YouTube video interviewing a group of young adults.
 The interviewers wanted to see what young consumers knew about their options regarding financial institutions.
 The results were surprising.
-Nearly three in four surveyed had no idea what a credit union was!
+Nearly three in four surveyed had a lack of credit union knowledge, no idea what a credit union was!
 They weren’t aware that credit unions offer a local, member-owned, not-for-profit alternative.

 Knowledge gap: Seeking out trusted financial partners

 Because very few Millennials (and their younger cohort, the Builders) receive any form of financial education, they’re eager to find reliable, community-based, transparent financial partners as they begin to establish their adult lives.
 Doesn’t that sound just like a credit union?
 As a result of this credit union knowledge gap, a lot of young consumers lose out by turning instead to more expensive (and less consumer-friendly) national banks and finance companies.